WUTIF PORTFOLIO COMPANIES

 Daiya has created a proprietary (secret formula) vegan cheese product that is not soy based and contains no allergins.
 It has received acclaim from the likes of Oprah Winfrey and Ellen Degeneres for its cheese-like quality.
 In Vancouver, restaurants like Naam use it exclusively as does Panago Pizza to cater to vegetarian tastes.
 The company’s products are now carried by grocers throughout North America.
 The products are available at Whole Foods, Krogers, Thrifty Foods, SuperValu, Zehrs and Loblaws.
 NOTE: Daiya was sold to a Japanese Firm, Otsuka, in August 2017 for $405 million.
 WUTIF received a 28X multiple on its investment in Daiya.

 Aquatic Informatics provides software solutions that address critical water data management and analysis challenges for the rapidly growing environmental monitoring industry.
-Aquatic Informatics is focused on providing solutions to a range of different customer grs including federal, state/provincial or local government departments, hydropower operators, mining companies, academic groups and consulting organizations, who collect, manage and process large volumes of water quality or quantity data.
+Aquatic Informatics is focused on providing solutions to a range of different customers including federal, state/provincial or local government departments, hydropower operators, mining companies, academic groups and consulting organizations, who collect, manage and process large volumes of water quality or quantity data.
+In June, 2017, the Company amalgamated with WaterTrax and Linko Technology to become the largest water data management company in the world.

 LightIntegra is developing a technology to save the lives of cancer, heart surgery and bleeding patients through determination of platelet quality before transfusion.
 LightIntegra’s ThromboLUX technology measures the entire spectrum of particles in blood plasma as well as platelet function in only 10 minutes.